DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Introduction to the Zettelkasten Method • Zettelkasten Method.md

 The very first note is assigned the number `1`.
 If you add a second note that is not related to the first note, it is assigned the number `2`.
 But if you want to continue the first note, or inject something into its content, comment on it, or something along those lines, you branch off.
 That new note would get assigned the number `1a`.
 If you continue with this new note, you would go on with `1b`.
 If you then want to comment on the note `1a`, you would create a note with the address `1a1`.
 So, in short, whenever you continue a train of thought, you increment the last position in the address, be it number or a character from the alphabet.
 And when you want to expand, intersperse, or comment on a note, you take its address and append a new character.
 For this to work, you alternate numbers and characters. [^3]

-Luhmann’s numbering system has two consequences for re-creating his method:
+Luhmann's numbering system has two consequences for re-creating his method:

 1. It makes organic growth possible.
-Luhmann didn’t use the term *hypertext*, but he probably would if he lived today.
+Luhmann didn't use the term *hypertext*, but he probably would if he lived today.
 This organic growth is also precisely how wikis and their wiki-link feature works.
 You have a text but want to expand on a point.
 You *branch off* from the current page, and thus basically inject another text into the current one, but at the same time hide its contents.
 2. It makes linking possible.
 The emphasis on linking is a more obvious hint at the hyper-textual nature of his Zettelkasten.
 The non-linear link structure is the main trait of a hypertext.
 In his *manual* on how to create a Zettelkasten, [he wrote:](https://zettelkasten.de/communications-with-zettelkastens/) It is *not* important where you place a new note as long as you can link to it.

 His numbering system made a paper-based hypertext possible.
 It worked with a bearable amount of effort for Luhmann.

 At this stage, we have a surfable hypertext.
 But we do not have something like a search engine to enter the hypertext.
-“Where to start?” is a question Luhmann needed to answer.
+"Where to start?" is a question Luhmann needed to answer.
 He used his register as the place to start, his entry point.

-Luhmann’s register could be mistaken for a tag system.
+Luhmann's register could be mistaken for a tag system.
 However, the individual notes were not tagged, nor did he put a tagging system in place to organise his Zettelkasten.

 ![](https://zettelkasten.de/introduction/20201027164313_schlagwortregister.png)